 Discovery and ideation: takes place over nine months and is structured around a series of workshops.
 The workshops guide people through each phase of the design process and facilitate peer learning.
 By the end of this stage, Lab participants will have generated ideas and interventions about the topic that can be implemented in practice.
-(All participants are actively involved in this stage: page 8 explains the different ways you can participate in the Lab as a test team, contributor, or co-researcher.)
+(All participants are actively involved in this stage: page 8 explains the different ways you can participate in the Lab as a test team, contributor, or co-researcher.
+Note that test team and co-researcher applications closed on 28 June.)